ANIMAL SYSTEMS COORDINATOR

 Quail Springs has a vast network of local farms from whom we purchase and barter and we are ultimately looking to further develop our engagement in the local food movement and/or to be a key stakeholder in the Food Action Plan of Santa Barbara County.
 There are other staff members to collaborate with in this endeavor.

-- Understand all livestock needs, including food, shelter, care, and their integration into the systems
+- Understand all livestock needs, including food, shelter, care, and their integration into other systems

 - Set and work towards goals based on baseline staff and course participant numbers and production levels from previous years